Neurological & Diagnostic Center

 Dedicated anesthesia technician ensuring her patient is safe and warm

-Just like us humans, the dog or cat is placed in a tubular electromagnetic chamber which produce a strong magnetic field that forces protons in the body to align with that field.
+Just like us humans, the dog or cat is placed in a tubular electromagnetic chamber which produces a strong magnetic field that forces protons in the body to align with that field.
 This information is interpreted by the computer program to form various sets of images (sequences) to allow visualization of the body.
 This form of diagnostic evaluation is non-invasive and completely painless.
 Because motion will affect the images collected and it can take half to a full hour to obtain a full MRI, anesthesia is necessary.
 Also, blood analysis and radiographs of the lungs can be part of the preparation to ensure the patient is stable for anesthesia.

 A dedicated technician will prepare and follow the anesthesia care during the entire procedure while the MRI technician will secure proper positioning and scanning.
 The neurologist is present during the MRI and thus can adjust what images need to be acquired for complete scanning and make an initial diagnosis before sending the scan to a radiology team for their interpretation.
 From beginning to full recovery, it can take two to three hours of dedicated technical and doctor care.

 Why do an MRI?

 Atlantoaxial subluxation in a Yorkshire Terrier shows stair-step looking spinal cord (circled).
 This can be fatal!